cashewna/notes/src/pages/courses/genc3004/07-risk-management.md

 - Can appoint your solicitor as an executor (expensive)

 Always appoint a backup executor in case they refuse!

+### Signing the Will
+- If incorrectly executed (signed) then it is invalid
+- You must sign the document
+- Your signature 'witnessed' by two people
+- Witnesses cannot be beneficiaries (eg your family)
+- Preferably all to sign with the same pen
+- Best for all to initial each page of the will (if > 1 page)
+- Best to then take copies and provide to executor, beneficiaries, guardian and family solicitor.

+### Alternatives for preparing a will
+1. Will kit
+- If single and a few assets then probably best to use a 'Will Kit' available from post office, stationery shop, or online.

+2. Solicitor
+- If you have more than $10,000 in assets or you are married, then it is better to get one drafted by a solicitor.
+- Normally costs around $400 - $700 (1 - 2 billable hours)

 ## Health Insurance